Assistant Professor of Biochemistry

 Ph.D.
 Brigham Young University

-Protein homeostasis is critical to maintaining a healthy cellular environment.
+Protein homeostasis is central to maintaining a healthy cellular environment.
 All proteins rely on quality control mechanisms to ensure proper synthesis, folding, function, and turnover.
-Dysregulation along these pathways contribute to some of the most devastating diseases in humans, including neurodegeneration.
-My lab seeks to resolve the molecular mechanisms that are responsible for ensuring proper protein quality control.
-The mechanisms that we uncover will become the basis of developing therapeutics to rescue quality control failure.
+Dysregulation along these pathways contribute to some of the most devastating diseases in humans, including cancer and neurodegeneration.
+My lab seeks to resolve the molecular mechanisms that are responsible for maintaining proper protein quality control.
+The mechanisms that we uncover will inform structure-guided approaches to the development of therapeutics that counteract quality control failure.

 Seeing is Believing

-My lab specializes in cryo-EM to resolve 3D structures at atomic resolution.
-Cryo-EM is uniquely suited for working with structurally heterogeneous samples because a single sample often reveals a range of structural states that can then be pieced together to deduce mechanism and dynamics.
+All cellular processes depend on atomic-scale interactions.
+In order to understand molecular mechanism, my lab specializes in cryo-EM to resolve high-resolution 3D structures.
+Cryo-EM is uniquely suited for working with structurally heterogeneous samples because a single sample often reveals a range of structural states that can then be pieced together to deduce their mechanisms.
 The ability to directly visualize these biological molecules will enable us to understand how multiple components come together to carry out their evolutionarily tuned functions.
+Learn more about cryo-EM at https://CryoEM101.org.

 - Brandman O, Stewart-Ornstein J, Wong D, Larson A, Williams CC, Li GW, Zhou S, King D, Shen PS, Weibezahn J, Dunn JG, Rouskin S, Inada T, Frost A, Weissman JS.
 A ribosome-bound quality control complex triggers degradation of nascent peptides and signals translation stress.
 Cell.
 2012 Nov 21;151(5):1042–54.